Duxter7/GA-English-Notes/IT English 8 (A2).md

 Do you know something about it?
 Do you know anything about him?

+Do you have **any** apples?
+Do you have some apples?
-Do you have any apples?
+Do you have some money? = Do you have any money?

+Do you have an apple?